-Right under our noses, a Crime against our environment is taking place.
-Anglian Water is preparing an application to move a fully-functioning sewage works less than a mile to a new location on arable farmland in the Green Belt at Honey Hill between the villages of Fen Ditton, Horningsea and Quy.
-They are doing this with £227 million of public money too1.
+Right under our noses, a crime against our environment is taking place.
+Anglian Water is applying to move a fully-functioning sewage works less than a mile to a new location on arable farmland in the Green Belt at Honey Hill between the villages of Fen Ditton, Horningsea and Quy.
+This private water company is being funded by £227 million of public money1.

 Save Honey Hill is a community group formed to reject the proposal to relocate the Cambridge sewage treatment works from Milton to Honey Hill, a beautiful unspoilt, quality green field and arable site and an entry point to Wicken Fen.
 Honey Hill is in Green Belt land which forms part of an essential green lung around Cambridge.